ICE flew detainees to Virginia so the planes could transport agents to D.C. protests. A huge coronavirus outbreak followed.

 The special response teams, based in several ICE field offices, are typically used to control riots in detention facilities, among other duties.
 They usually deploy locally, using ground transport.
 In cases where they have to fly, the teams normally use commercial airlines, which can be expensive and inconvenient because of the weapons and equipment the agents travel with.

 The use of the teams was part of the Trump administration’s effort to “dominate” racial equity demonstrations nationwide.
 ICE special-response teams deployed to civil unrest and protests this summer in Washington, Buffalo, New York, Houston, Dallas, San Diego, San Francisco and Los Angeles, according to a GAO report published Thursday.
-More recently, federal agents have been sent to Kenosha, Wisc., and Portland, Ore.
+More recently, federal agents have been sent to Kenosha, Wis., and Portland, Ore.

 D.C.
 Mayor Muriel E. Bowser (D) did not request special-response teams to deal with protests in the nation’s capital, which were generally peaceful.
 City officials have criticized the federal response to the demonstrations — including the decision to have police in riot gear forcefully scatter a crowd to clear the way for a photo op by President Trump on June 1 in front of St. John’s Church near the White House — as excessive overreach.

-Note: This story has been updated with new information showing that according to publicly available flight data, ICE Air had no other flights so far this year transferring detainees to Virginia from Phoenix or Miami.